Rory-Folster/WeekEleven/README.md

 More memory is required to store elements in linked list compaired to an array, as each node requires a pointer, it uses more memory.
 The time required to access a node is longer, because you cant randomly access any element as you can in arrays by using an index.

-A Real-World of Linked Lists would be a Train.
+A Real-World example of Linked Lists would be a Train.
 Each coach is connected to its previous and next coach.
 In terms of programming, each coach would be a node value and the connectors of the trains would be pointers to the next node.

 Below is an example of a Linked List pseudocode.
 <!-- // linkedlist class